Washington College: Literary prizes

 Each year, Washington College awards the nation's largest undergraduate literary prize.
-Since 1968, the Sophie Kerr Prize has been presented to one graduating senior who demonstrates the greatest literary promise.
+Since 1968, the Sophie Kerr Prize has been presented to one graduating senior demonstrating the greatest literary promise.
 The endowment created by Sophie Kerr, a writer who published 23 novels and dozens of short stories, has provided more than $1.4 million in prize money to young writers.
 At a ceremony held at the Poets House in New York City on May 17, 2011, Lisa Jones was selected as the winner of the $61,000 Sophie Kerr Prize.

 In 2005, Washington College inaugurated another literary prize, the George Washington Book Prize, administered by the college's C.V.
 Starr Center for the Study of the American Experience and awarded in partnership with the Gilder Lehrman Institute of American History and George Washington's Mount Vernon.
 The prize is awarded annually to the most significant new book about the founding era.
 At $50,000, the prize is one of the most generous book awards in the United States.
 Richard Beeman won the 2010 George Washington Book Prize for his work, Plain, Honest Men: The Making of the American Constitution.

-In 2015 the Rose O’Neill Literary House, Washington College's center for literature and the literary arts, established the Douglass Wallop Fellowship as a nationwide competition, with the first fellowship going to playwright Sheri Wilner.
+In 2015, the Rose O'Neill Literary House, Washington College's center for literature and the literary arts, established the Douglass Wallop Fellowship as a nationwide competition, with the first fellowship going to playwright Sheri Wilner.
 The award will be granted biennially to a playwright.

 Student life

 The school has over 90 student clubs.

-Freshmen, unless local, are required to live on-campus.
-On-campus housing is available for approximately 900 students.
-Most students (70–75 percent) stay on-campus over the weekend to participate in various social and recreational activities.
+Only seniors can apply to live off campus; the rest are required to live on campus (unless they are local or commuters).
+On-campus housing can accommodate approximately 1,056 students (not including quad rooms that can be converted).
+Most students stay on campus over the weekend to participate in various social and recreational activities.

-Approximately 30 percent of students attend graduate school in the first year following graduation and approximately 45 percent do so within five years.
+Approximately 30 percent of students attend graduate school in the first year following graduation, and approximately 45 percent do so within five years.

-In Fall 2018, the student to faculty ratio was 10.5:1.
+In Fall 2018, the student-to-faculty ratio was 10.5:1.
 The average class size is 17.

-The school confers the degrees of Bachelor of Arts, Bachelor of Science, and Master of Arts (in English, psychology and history).
+The school confers the degrees of Bachelor of Arts, Bachelor of Science, and Master of Arts (in English, psychology, and history).

-Washington College has joined American College & University Presidents Climate Commitment with a Campus carbon neutrality goal.
+Washington College has joined the American College & University Presidents Climate Commitment with a Campus carbon neutrality goal.
 The Center for Environment and Society oversees the Chesapeake Semester program, four interdisciplinary courses that use the college's location in the Chesapeake Bay watershed to explore environmental issues and advocacy.

-Washington College is host to the Harwood Series, which includes speeches by national politicians and media pundits.
-Because of its reputation as a liberal arts school with creative writing being a strength, writers such as John Barth, Ray Bradbury, Bobbie Ann Mason, Colum McCann, Neil Gaiman, Tim O'Brien, Junot Diaz, Lawrence Ferlinghetti, and Robert Pinsky have given readings at the campus.
+Washington College hosts the Harwood Series, which includes speeches by national politicians and media pundits.
+Because of its reputation as a liberal arts school with creative writing being a strength, writers such as John Barth, Ray Bradbury, Bobbie Ann Mason, Colum McCann, Neil Gaiman, Tim O'Brien, Junot Díaz, Lawrence Ferlinghetti, and Robert Pinsky have given readings at the campus.